 Responsible business has always been central to what we do – it’s embedded in our family values.
 But in the early days, we didn’t proactively manage the environmental impact of our growing enterprise.
 This all changed when Al Gore’s global warming campaign spurred us to take action.
-We launched an environmental programme, aiming to reduce carbon emissions by 75% in three years.
+We launched an environmental programme, aiming to reduce carbon emissions by 75% in 3 years.
 Achieving this required collaboration right across the business.
 Our activity gathered momentum, and over time, we became increasingly sophisticated and strategic in our efforts to operate sustainably: it became part of our DNA.

 It hasn’t always been easy.
 But our decision to keep raising the bar on sustainability, tackling difficult issues as well as the quick hits, has been good for the business.
 Today, our staff are more engaged and energised than ever before, generating a positive ripple effect when they take workplace behaviours home.
 Customers challenge us to push boundaries, and in turn we help them operate more sustainably.
 In a very crowded market, it has resulted in competitive differentiation.
 And it underpins strong, mutually beneficial relationships with suppliers as we encourage them to interrogate their own ethical and environmental credentials.

 In 2014, we took our sustainability strategy to a new level with the launch of a social enterprise, Commercial Foundation, to help disadvantaged young people develop workplace skills.
 By then, sustainability had become so integral to business as usual, that we didn’t consider entering the Queen’s Awards.
 We only entered after an external supplier suggested we have a go in 2017.